Telecomunicaciones-G-Network/g-force/src/packages/gnetwork-ui/components/molecules/inputs/input/README.md

 The input element receives:

 - `font-medium text-base text-chromatic-inverted text-left`
-- `placeholder:text-neutral-600` - placeholder styling
+- `placeholder:text-input-placeholder` - placeholder styling

 ## Accessibility

 - Properly associates labels with inputs using `htmlFor` and `id`
+- Required fields are indicated with an asterisk (\*) in the label
 - Supports all native input attributes for screen readers
 - Error messages are displayed visibly below the input
-- Focus states are clearly indicated with shadows
+- Focus states are clearly indicated with shadows (when not static)
+- Read-only and static states prevent accidental input modifications

 ## Development Notes

 - The component logs a console warning if neither `id` nor `name` is provided
+- When `readOnly` is true, the component automatically applies static styling
+- The `isStatic` prop can be combined with `readOnly` for display-only fields
 - Uses the `cn` utility for merging class names
 - Built with TypeScript for type safety
 - Follows atomic design principles (molecule level)